 On 21 January 2003, a hearing was held at which the Supreme Court limited the injunction prohibiting the use of Palestinian civilians as human shields and/or hostages.
 The Court permitted the army to act pursuant to the new "prior warning" order.
-At the hearing, the Attorney General's representative claimed that civilian use as "assistance" is done in order to prevent the loss of life.
+At the hearing, the Attorney General's representative claimed that the use of civilians as "assistants" is done in order to prevent the loss of life.
 He added that the military's new "assistance order" complies with the mandates of international law.
 In particular, he cited to Article 26 of the Hague Regulations (1907); Article 21 of the Geneva Convention (I) for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field (1949); Article 19 of the Geneva Convention (IV); and Article 57 (2)(c) of Protocol I to the Geneva Conventions of 12 August 1949 (1977).
 He added that the new order was prepared after lengthy discussions and was approved by the Attorney General.

 At the hearing, Adalah, representing the petitioners, argued that "assistance" amounts to the continued use of Palestinians as human shields and/or taking them hostage.
 Adalah also challenged the legal bases relied upon by the state for the military's new "prior warning" order," arguing that all of the provisions cited speak only of the duty of an attacking power to issue a warning prior to an attack.
 The provisions mention nothing about the possibility of the military's use of civilians during their operations.
-Adalah further argued that the discretion of military commanders, in determining whether it is safe to involve Palestinian civilians in operations, cannot and should not be trusted.7 Adalah pointed to evidence previously brought before the Court by the petitioners which showed that the military commanders in the field continued to perceive the use of civilians in military operations as efficient and justified, even after the deaths of Palestinians killed while "assisting" the army in apprehending others.

-The Supreme Court refused to hear arguments regarding the motion for contempt of court, despite the fact that the respondents did not submit any affidavits or any alternative version of the incidents as set forth by the petitioners evidencing the use of Palestinian civilians as human shields.
-The Court gave the petitioners 30 days to submit written arguments regarding the new order, and the respondents 30 days to respond to that submission.
+Adalah further argued that the discretion of military commanders in determining whether it is safe to involve Palestinian civilians in operations cannot and should not be trusted.7 Adalah pointed to evidence previously brought before the Court by the petitioners which showed that the military commanders in the field continued to perceive the use of civilians in military operations as efficient and justified, even after the deaths of Palestinians killed while "assisting" the army in apprehending others.
+The Supreme Court refused to hear arguments regarding the motion for contempt of court, despite the fact that the respondents did not submit any affidavits or any alternative version of the incidents as set forth by the petitioners evidencing the use of Palestinian shields.